HOF linebacker, pass rush great Kevin Greene dies at 58

 ”I figured out how to pass rush,” Greene said. ”I figured out how to put a guy, an offensive tackle three to four inches taller, 80 pounds heavier, put him in a position of failure, and I did that.”

-A two-time All-Pro and five-time Pro Bowl selection, Greene finished his career with 160 sacks, which ranks third in league history behind only Bruce Smith (200) and Reggie White (198).
-He also had 23 forced fumbles and five interceptions.
+”He had an infectious personality,” Capers said. ”He influenced everybody that he was around.
+Everyone had a tremendous amount of respect for him because he not only produced as a player, but because as good of a player as he was he was an even better person.”

+Steelers President Art Rooney II noted the effect Greene had on the team.

-“We lost an amazing player and person this morning with the passing of Kevin Greene,” Steelers President Art Rooney II said.
-“His sudden death is a shock to us all as he was a close friend and teammate to so many people in the Steelers family.
+”We lost an amazing player and person this morning with the passing of Kevin Greene,” Rooney said. ”His sudden death is a shock to us all as he was a close friend and teammate to so many people in the Steelers family.

 Greene was inducted into the Hall of Fame in 2016.

-“So sad to hear the news of Kevin Greene passing away,” said Steelers defensive lineman Cam Heyward.
-“I only had a couple of interactions with him but when we did talk he always spoke with great energy and passion.”
+”So sad to hear the news of Kevin Greene passing away,” Steelers defensive lineman Cam Heyward said. ”I only had a couple of interactions with him but when we did talk he always spoke with great energy and passion.”

 Added Heyward’s teammate, Stephon Tuitt, on Twitter: